fleschutz/PowerShell/Docs/convert-ps2md.md

-## convert-ps2md.ps1 - Converts the comment-based help of a PowerShell script to Markdown
+## convert-ps2md.ps1 - Converts PowerShell script metadata to Markdown

 This PowerShell script converts the comment-based help of a PowerShell script to Markdown.